plaid/react-native-plaid-link-sdk/exampleCsharp/README.md

 - **Clarified Setup Instructions:** Added details on how to set up for iOS, Android, and Windows platforms.
 - **Updated Screenshots Section:** Prepared a placeholder for a screenshot from the Windows platform to show the cross-platform support.

-Would you like further modifications or additional details?